and to all nations of the world,

 - The many other key UN Culture of Peace documents, including A/RES/52/13, 15 January 1998 Culture of Peace; A/RES/55/282, 28 September 2001 International Day of Peace; and the 2005 Mid-Decade Status Report on the International Decade for a Culture of Peace and Nonviolence for the Children of the World.

-- Are motivated by the recognition that men, women and children in the billions have suffered the atrocities of violent conflict, poverty and human-induced environmental disasters and are thus now more than ever committed to saving future generations from these scourges and are determined to live in peace and to build the Economies of Peace at the individual, national and global levels that will sustain these efforts;
+- Are motivated by the recognition that human beings in the billions have suffered the atrocities of violent conflict, poverty and human-induced environmental disasters, and are thus now, more than ever, committed to saving future generations from these scourges by living in peace and by building the Economies of Peace at the individual, national and global levels that will sustain these efforts;

 - Stand in solidarity with all efforts to overcome the persistence of violent conflict in various parts of the world and the proliferation of nuclear and chemical weapons, which threaten the existence of our planet;